Christmas: Gammon or Ham?

-Gammon and ham are perfect for Christmas: ideal cold cuts to feed a crowd and for nibbling on those days around the big event where you’re not quite in the mood to prepare another big meal.
+Gammon and ham are perfect for Christmas.
+Ideal for feeding a crowd and nibbling on those days around the big event where you’re not quite in the mood for a big meal.
+But what's the difference?

 We are often asked what the difference between the two is.
 The simple answer is that gammon is just uncooked ham.
 Whether or not you want to experiment with preparing your own – or if you have a treasured family recipe you want to recreate – should inform your buying choice.
 Tight for time?
 Buy ham.
 Luxuriating in cooking over the holiday period?
 Try gammon.